-It left me disturbed, even angry.
+It left me disturbed, Even angry.
 I had already been reading many books on the Vietnam era.
-Keith William Nolan came the closest to describing our experiences in his book "Into Laos."
-But it barely scratched the surface of our experiences and observations.
-By 1993, I had come to the conclusion that the book I wanted to read had not been written.
-As a child, I grew up in Pensacola, a navy aviation town.
-I grew up in a neighborhood that included active military in the navy and marines as well as veterans of world war two.
-That was an era when the military was respected and appreciated, unlike the post Vietnam years.
-Writing The Price of Exit became my obsessive, compulsive, interest in life, after making a living.
+Keith William Nolan came the closest to describing our experiences in his book "Into Laos." ~~But it barely scratched the surface of my experiences and observations.
+By 1993, I had come to the conclusion that the book I wanted to read had not been written.~~ As a child, I grew up in a navy aviation town, Pensacola.
+I grew up in a neighborhood that included active military in the navy and marines as well as veterans of world war two. ~~That was an era when the military was respected and appreciated, unlike the post Vietnam years.~~ Writing The Price of Exit became my obsessive, compulsive, interest in life, after making a living.
 At that time I had twenty years experience as a technical report writer and investigative researcher in the real estate appraisal industry.
-I have read many military history books.
-Most read like a text book, simply full of military acronyms and statistics.
+I have read many military history books, that read like a text book.
+Simply full of military acronyms and statistics.
 I wanted to write a book that can be read by most people and easily understood.
 How did I start writing?
 First, I had my letters home, which my wife saved for me, as a diary.
-In the letters home, were glimpses into what I was dealing with, during my tour.
-The letters activated older, m deeper memories and emotions.
-They allowed me to remember what was not being said, reading between the lines.
+In the letters home, were glimpses into what I was dealing with.
+I could, however, remember what was not being said, between the lines.
 I started by writing short stories that had been brought back to mind in my letters home.
-I then incorporated the Lam Son 719 descriptions of actions and wove the history around my stories.
-In 1995, retired Lt.
-Col. Mike Sloniker, introduced me to the Air Force CHECCO Reports, which gave running observations by FAC's and Air Force gunship pilots.
-It also provided useful dates, descriptions of actions and units involved.
-He overwhelmed me with information regarding the era, much from declassified military records, as well as sharing his extensive book collection in his personal library.
+I then incorporated the Lam Son 719 descriptions of actions and wove them around my stories.
+With the help of Lt.
+Col. Sloniker, who also introduced me the Air Force CHECCO Reports, which gave running observations by FAC's and Air Force gunship pilots.
 I also used the VHPA directories.
 I knew my class lost a lot of members killed.
 My former TAC officer, saw me at Rucker, after I returned.
-He told me "your class really took heavy hits", referring to the number killed in action.
+He said to me "your class really took heavy hits", referring to the number killed in action.
 When I made the decision to report the deaths, in a calendar narrative, I was surprised by the number killed.
 For me, the most compelling reason to tell their stories, was to commemorate those lost, as well as those that served with them.
 I also believed it useful to the families, who still grieve them to this day.